Business Insight

 Accordingly, naming the company and establishing the website in English was a strategic decision to reach global customers and investors with the details in English.

-CarbonEthics aims to engage global corporations, investors, and customers interested in nature-based projects as we enter the international carbon market, particularly because Indonesia's natural environment is well-suited for creating natural climate solutions, which we are eager to highlight.
+CarbonEthics aims to engage global corporations, investors, and customers interested in nature-based projects, particularly because Indonesia's natural environment is well-suited for creating natural climate solutions, which we are eager to highlight.

 Q: Can you explain how planting mangrove trees contributes to local communities?